ubsicap/usfm/docs/about/syntax.rst

 * For marker pairs (character and note), the opening marker ends with the next space character (as with paragraph markers).
 The matching closing marker is identical to the opening marker but ends with an asterisk character ``*``.
 Example: ``\w grace\w*``.

 .. _syntax_numberedMarkers:
-.. index:: syntax (numbered markers)
+.. index:: syntax; numbered markers

 Numbered Markers
 ----------------